-Except as described below, the accounting policies adopted are consistent with those of the previous financial year and corresponding interim reporting period.
+The accounting policies adopted are consistent with those of the previous financial year and corresponding interim reporting period.

-The unaudited interim consolidated financial statements were approved by the Board of Directors on April 27, 2017.
+The unaudited interim consolidated financial statements were approved by the Board of Directors on July 27, 2017.

 2 ACCOUNTING POLICIES EFFECTIVE FOR FUTURE PERIODS